Zainnn15/Group_09/technical_details.md

 Angular is a component of the JavaScript ecosystem, which is used to create mobile and desktop web apps.
 When working with the latest Angular versions, however, developers don't use JavaScript; instead, they use HTML and TypeScript, a JavaScript superset.
 Effective Cross-Platform Development, High Application Quality, Increased Productivity and Improved, Legible and Verifiable Code, More Compact Web Services, Efficient Issue Patterns, and Excellent Design Patterns Library are just a few of the benefits.

 ### Bootstrap
-Bootstrap CSS is the leading CSS framework for developing responsive and mobile-first websites.
+Bootstrap is the leading CSS framework for developing responsive and mobile-first websites.
 This free and open-source comes with a responsive grid system, global CSS settings, extensive pre-built components including buttons, navbars, and forms, and optional JavaScript plugins to speed up the development process.
 Though Bootstrap is an open-source toolkit for developing with HTML, CSS, and JavaScript, it is often referred to as a CSS framework.

 ## Choice of backend tool